Table of Contents

 The account approval process can be lengthy and unpredictable, with banks frequently asking for extra documents or clarifications.
 Applicants should anticipate multiple follow-ups before final approval.

 This matters in a system built around scale and risk management.
-The UAE banking sector held AED 4.56 trillion in total assets by the end of 2024 and serves a population where approximately 88-89% are expatriates.
-At the same time, compliance standards have tightened considerably.
-The UAE was on FATF's "grey list" from March 2022 to February 2024, which meant banks had to apply stronger due diligence on new customers during that period and beyond.
+According to Khaleej Times¹, the UAE banking sector held AED 4.56 trillion in total assets by the end of 2024, serving a population where approximately 88–89 percent are expatriates.

 For foreigners, the practical question isn't whether an account can be opened; it's what level of access is possible without UAE residency or local presence.
 Understanding how residency, documentation, and risk assessment actually work helps you approach the process correctly and avoid the delays that commonly trip up new arrivals and foreign founders.